RamizMatlabov/RamizMatlabov/README.md

 ### 🚀 About Me

-I am a developer passionate about building impactful projects using Python, JavaScript, React, and Next.js.
-I enjoy learning new technologies and creating applications that help people.
-I am currently expanding my knowledge of web development, algorithms, and data structures, and I enjoy solving challenging problems.
+I am a developer passionate about building impactful projects with Python, JavaScript, React, and Next.js.
+I enjoy learning new technologies, solving challenging problems, and creating **websites and applications** that help people.
+I have experience developing full-stack websites, web applications, productivity tools, and scripts, with a strong focus on clean code, Git, project organization, and clear documentation.
-I work on projects of various scales, ranging from small scripts and personal productivity tools to full-stack web applications with interactive user interfaces and databases.
-My projects demonstrate not only proficiency in programming languages but also experience with Git, writing clean and maintainable code, organizing project structure, and creating clear documentation.

 🔭 &nbsp;I'm currently working on **Building modern full-stack applications with Python, React, Next.js, FastAPI, and PostgreSQL.**
 🌱 &nbsp;I'm currently learning **System design, distributed systems, Rust, Docker, and cloud technologies.**